-The School has invested in capital assets for equipment in support of the School's educational program, and construction in progress and leasehold improvements to the School's facility.
+The School has invested in capital assets for leasehold improvements to the School's education facility.
 More information regarding capital assets may be found in Note 3 to the financial statements.
-Depreciation expenses for capital assets are booked under the Supporting Services program of the School's operations.
+Amortization expense for the leasehold improvements is booked under the Supporting Services program of the School's operations.